-The Content Hub is powered by Ava and is essentially “Ava’s bookshelf”.
-This is where all material that Ava uses to answer customer questions is added.
-This ensures that Ava only uses information you provide and will not send incorrect information.
+The Content Hub is basically the "library" that powers the Ava Chatbot and AI Smart Reply.
+This is where all material that the Chatbot and Smart Reply uses to answer customer questions is added.
+This ensures that only information you provide is used in your answers.
+It will not send incorrect information.

-This help file provides an overview on the Content Hub and explains how you can add and mage content and also provide other details that Ava will use.
+This help file provides an overview on the Content hub and explains how you can add and manage content that the Chatbot and Smart Reply will use.

 Before you start

-• You’ll need to have access to Smart Tools > Chatbots in your permissions.
+• You’ll need to have access to Settings > AI > Content hub in your permissions.

 • If you don’t have access, you can request it from an Admin user within your business.